FRR section 26 – Restructures of administrative arrangements

 Accounting entries do not need to be processed by the date of the transfer for an entity to make the disclosures required.

 Section 75 of the PGPA Act provides for adjustments to annual appropriations related to the transfer of functions between non-corporate Commonwealth entities (NCEs).
-For further information, see RMG-116 Accounting for annual appropriations.
+For further information, see RMG-116 Accounting for annual appropriations and RMG-118 Accounting for machinery of government changes.

 Disclosures and notes for financial statements